Nissan Titan Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Nissan Titan are $1,374 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $260, collision costs $424, and liability costs around $510.
-Liability-only insurance costs as low as $568 a year, with high-risk driver insurance costing $2,966 or more.
-Teenage drivers cost the most to insure at $5,308 a year or more.
+The average insurance rates for a Nissan Titan are $1,374 a year with full coverage.
+Comprehensive insurance costs on average $260 each year, collision insurance costs $424, and liability insurance is estimated at $510.
+Liability-only insurance costs approximately $568 a year, and high-risk driver insurance costs $2,966 or more.
+Teen drivers cost the most to insure at up to $5,308 a year.

 Average premium for full coverage: $1,374

-Full coverage includes $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all 50 states and for all Titan models.
+Prices are based on $500 policy deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
+Prices are averaged for all U.S. states and Titan models.

 Price Range Variability